gmichaeljaison/monopoly/README.md

 A multi-player Monopoly game using client-server architecture.
 Server is a stand-alone entity which requires someone to start it.
 All other players use the client program to connect to the server and play the game.

 ## Assumptions & Requirements:
-* The working system should have the Java Run-time Environment.
+* Any player requires Java Run-time Environment to run the client.
 * Network facilities (drivers and hardware)
 * Player need not have the server application.
 * Server is a standalone application
-* Only who starts the server application can set the game settings.
+* Only who starts the server application can set game settings.

 ## Goals:
 * Keep it simple and intuitive.